Birds love bird houses.

 Some of the houses and all the dovecotes have multiple nesting chambers; great for some birds but not so great for others.
 Generally they will like their own space (a bit like humans really); this is not all bad though, having more than one option of nesting places means there is a lot higher chance of birds using the house as they will often choose one of the chambers.

-We hope this is of some help with the positioning of your house; we are not bird experts but if you are having issues we do know a few local legends that we can ask for advice – so feel free to contact us.
+We hope this is of some help with the positioning of your house; we are not bird experts but if you are having issues we do know a few local legends who we can ask for advice – so feel free to contact us.